AMLab-Amsterdam/AMLab-Amsterdam.github.io/_people/JanWillemVanDeMeent.md

 ---
 layout: person-page
 name: Jan-Willem van de Meent
+shortname: J.W. van de Meent
+office: Science Park 904, C3.259
 role: Associate professor
-lab: AMLab
+lab: AMLab and Delta Lab
-one_liner: Probabilistic programming, deep learning, cross-displinary applications.
+one_liner: Probabilistic programming, inference, and deep learning.
 description: |
     I am an Associate Professor (Universitair Hoofddocent) at the University of Amsterdam, where I co-direct the [AMLab](https://amlab.science.uva.nl/) with Max Welling.
 I am also an Assistant Professor (on leave) at Northeastern University, where I continue to advise and collaborate.